technicat/TootSDK/FORK.md

 - Added `TootClient.getPreferences()`

+### Relationship

+- `blocking` is optional to accomodate Mitra (now updated to set blocking always to false), but this is consistent with all the other optionals in `Relationship`, anyway.
+- Pleroma follow by URI moved to a separate file (also renamed and takes a param struct)
+- `followAccountURI` moved to `Extensions` and renamed, along with a convenience function `pleromaLookupAccount`.
+- `lookupAccount` moved to `TootClient+Account.swift`

 ### ScheduledPost

 - Added `ScheduledPost.Params` so `ScheduledPostParams` can be used solely for requests, no longer need to translate to `ScheduledPostRequest`
 - Handle nil/missing `ScheduledPost.mediaAttachments` from Pleroma/Akkoma
 - Removed throws for missing date (no longer optional in `ScheduledPostParams`) and scheduled too soon (handle enforcement at the calling level)
 - Updating a `ScheduledPost` no longer returns an optional

-### Relationship

-- `blocking` is optional to accomodate Mitra (now updated to set blocking always to false), but this is consistent with all the other optionals in `Relationship`, anyway.
-- Pleroma follow by URI moved to a separate file (also renamed and takes a param struct)
-- `followAccountURI` moved to `Extensions` and renamed, along with a convenience function `pleromaLookupAccount`.
-- `lookupAccount` moved to `TootClient+Account.swift`
+- `getScheduledPost` no longer returns an optional

 ### Report